ahsan7162/Assignment-Netflix-Subscription-Smart-Contract/README.md

 * paste it on remix ide

 * create a account on metamask and add extension to your browser

+* use localhost in metamask extension

 * download ganache and install and open a quick workspace

-* copy a account private and open a account on metamask
+* copy a account private adress and open a account on metamask using that address

 * using this account deploy contract on remix